-The credit union has a concentration in retail lending to members who comprise employees and family of the staff of the Roads and Traffic Authority of New South Wales.
+The credit union has a concentration in retail lending to members who comprise employees and family of the staff of Roads & Maritime Services NSW.
 This concentration is considered acceptable on the basis that the credit union was formed to service these members, and the employment concentration is not exclusive.
 Should members leave the industry the loans continue and other employment opportunities are available to the members to facilitate the repayment of the loans.
 The details of the geographical and industry concentrations are set out in Note 7.